Position

 What is the job outlook for a Structures Engineer?

 The job outlook for Structures Engineers is promising.
-The Bureau of Labor Statistics (BLS) reports an average of 3,800 job positions available annually.
+The Bureau of Labor Statistics (BLS) reports an average of 3,800 job positions available each year.
 This steady demand highlights the importance of skilled professionals in this field.
-With a projected percent change of 6.1% from 2022 to 2032, job seekers can expect a growing number of opportunities.
-This growth reflects the increasing need for expertise in designing and maintaining structures.
+With a projected growth of 6.1% from 2022 to 2032, the future looks bright for those entering this career.

 Continue to Salaries for Structures Engineer